Gutek8134/AID-dice-rolling/README.md

 Syntax: `!setStats(character, stat = value, stat2=value, stat3 = value, ..., statN=value)`

-Sets an already created character's stats.
+Sets an already created character's stats.<br>
+Do NOT try to change things like HP and level!<br>
 There can be additional whitespace around "=" sign, but nowhere else.

 Outputs stat changes.